 - 2 beef tenderloin steaks (4 ounces each)

 - Dash salt and pepper

-- Broil the pepper half and garlic clove 4 in. from the heat until skins blister, about 10-12 minutes.
-Immediately place in a bowl; cover and let stand for 15-20 minutes.
+- Broil pepper half and garlic clove 4 in. from heat until skin on pepper blisters, about 10-12 minutes.
+Immediately place pepper and garlic in a bowl; cover and let stand 15-20 minutes.

-- Peel pepper and garlic skin; finely chop and place in a small bowl.
-Stir in the cilantro, 1/4 teaspoon cumin and 1/8 teaspoon chili powder; set aside.
+- Peel pepper and garlic; finely chop and place in a small bowl.
+Stir in cilantro, 1/4 teaspoon cumin and 1/8 teaspoon chili powder; set aside.

 Originally published as Steaks with Poblano Relish in Cooking for 2 Winter 2007, p35